 So what can you do to build confidence that you have what they want?
 The answer again is UGC.

 The need for authenticity is only getting stronger.
-And this trend is expected to flip the future of product display pages with content and opinions from real consumers set to replace professional product information.
+And this trend is expected to flip the future of product display pages with content and opinions from real consumers already replacing professional product information.

 4. Purchase decision

 The shopper has read your product reviews, scrolled through the Q&A, and decided you’re the chosen one — the vendor they’ll trust with their purchase.
+They’ve arrived at your digital shelf.
 You’re in the homestretch now, right?
 Not so fast.
-You can still lose a customer at this stage of the consumer buying process.
+You can still lose a customer at this crucial stage of the consumer buying process.

 According to a study by Baynard Institute, nearly 70% of shopping carts in the e-commerce industry were abandoned before checkout.
-This comes alongside an increase in analysis paralysis brought on by the COVID-19 pandemic in 2020.
+This comes alongside an increase in analysis paralysis brought on by COVID-19.
 Simple decisions feel heavy now.
 Deciding what to order for dinner can feel as stressful as switching careers.

-It’s up to brands and retailers to alleviate this stress by making the purchasing experience as easy as possible.
+It’s up to you to alleviate this stress by making the purchase decision as simple as possible for consumers.
+Areas of opportunity for brands and retailers here include:

 - Create an option for guest checkout to give shoppers an alternative to creating a personal account